samzy1234/SBC2025-Week2_DAY1/README.md

-#This is my Day 1 activity 1
+This is My Day 1_Activity 1